Medicare: What Are Medigap Plans?

 However, you may have to wait up to six months for coverage if you have a pre-existing health condition.
 The insurer through which you buy your Medigap policy can refuse to cover out-of-pocket costs during that period.
 After six months, the Medigap policy must cover the pre-existing condition.
 The exception to this rule is if you buy a Medigap policy during your open enrollment period and have had continuous "creditable coverage," or a health insurance policy for the six months before buying a policy.
 The Medigap insurance company cannot withhold coverage for a pre-existing condition in that case.

 Insurance companies set their own prices and rules about eligibility, so it's important to shop around.

-Most Medigap plans help pay for some of your Medicare co-payments, co-insurance for hospital stays, and some other services.
+Most Medigap plans help pay for many of your Medicare co-payments, co-insurance for hospital stays, and some other services.

 Less expensive plans have fewer benefits and higher out-of-pocket costs.
 More expensive plans include extra benefits, like coverage for routine checkups, some Medicare deductibles, at-home recovery, and more.
 You have to decide what sort of plan makes the most sense for you.
-In most cases, if you drop your Medigap policy, you won't be able to get it back.
+If you drop your Medigap policy, there is no guarantee you will be able to get it back.

-- Some Medigap plans used to cover prescription drugs.
+Some Medigap plans used to cover prescription drugs.
 Since the introduction of the Medicare Prescription Drug Plan (Part D), you can no longer sign up for these plans.
-If you already have a Medigap plan that covers drugs, however, you can keep it.
+If you already have a Medigap plan that covers prescriptions, however, you can keep it.